Liberty line: Services

-The line is entirely within fare zone 6.

-Services are currently operated by London Overground, which replaced the previous operator, Abellio Greater Anglia, in May 2015.

-As of June 2021, the service pattern on the route is one train every 30 minutes between approximately 6:15 am and 10 pm Mondays to Saturdays, and approximately 8:30 am and 8 pm on Sundays.
+All services are operated by London Overground.
+The line is entirely within London fare zone 6.
+As of May 2026, the service pattern is one train every 30 minutes between approximately 6:15 am and 10 pm Mondays to Saturdays, and approximately 8:30 am and 8 pm on Sundays.
 The journey time from one terminus to the other is timetabled as nine minutes.

-Annualised entry/exit data from Transport for London for London Overground trips is as follows: